 Rick Markley, FR1 Editor-in-chief

-In 1998, Jack Sullivan was a volunteer on a Pennsylvania fire department when 10 members were hit by a semi while working a roadside incident.
-That incident was key in forming who he'd become.
+In 1998, 10 members of a Pennsylvania fire department were hit by a semi while working a roadside incident.
+Jack Sullivan had previously served on that department and knew all 10; that incident was key in forming who he'd become.

 Today, Sullivan is a leading expert on roadside safety.
 His long string of credentials include director of training for the Emergency Responder Safety Institute, technical member of the National Committee of Uniform Traffic Control Devices, a master instructor for the Federal Highway Administration's Traffic Incident Management Training Program, a principal member of the National Fire Protection Association Technical Committee on Traffic Control Incident Management Professional Qualifications, and a managing partner with the consulting firm Loss Control Innovations.

-Oh, and he was both a career and volunteer firefighter for 25 years, serving on three departments; he held the deputy chief rank.
+Oh, and he was a volunteer firefighter for 25 years, serving on three departments and filling such roles as safety officer and deputy chief.

 So when Chief Sullivan talks about responder safety on roadside incidents, people listen.
 And that's exactly the subject he'll be tackling in August during his session What Fire Chiefs Need to Know about Highway Incident Safety at the International Association of Fire Chief's FRI conference.